Leon7702/lunarfit/backend/README.md

 `django-rest-framework` provides a browsable API, listing all available endpoints.
 You can create a superuser to browse the API webinterface using `python3 manage.py createsuperuser`.

+You can start the dev server using the Dockerfile, or the top-level docker compose backend instead.